GraphiteEditor/Graphite/website/content/about.md

 # About Graphite

-Graphite is a community-built, open source software project that is free to use for any purpose.
-If you find Graphite valuable, consider [supporting financially](/donate) or [getting involved](/volunteer).
+Graphite is a community-built free software project.
+If you find it valuable, consider [donating](/donate) or [getting involved](/volunteer) to keep it sustainable.

 </div>
 </section>